mayahq/plastic-memory/README.md

 # Plastic Memory Constructor

-This repository is meant to mostly be simple hackable educational tool to demonstrate/iterate on a basic implementation of _plastic memory_ including core features : hierarchial learning, autonomous abstraction, and synaptic potentation.
+This repository is meant to mostly be a simple hackable educational tool to demonstrate/iterate on a basic implementation of _plastic memory_ including core features : hierarchial learning, autonomous abstraction, and synaptic potentation.

 Here is a [demo](https://www.youtube.com/watch?v=OOYJupTzCLI) of it in action, learning the first 40 names in the [makemore](https://github.com/karpathy/makemore) dataset.